SCH94/cheatsheets/cli/README.md

     $grep -r sesq text_files
     $grep "r..y" README.md # all words that have r followed by any two characters, then followed by the letter y like ruby, rary.
     $grep -c world\'s sonnets.txt # counts the occurence for the word worlds in sonnets.txt
+    $grep -A 5 -i rose sonnets.txt # also shows next five lines after the rose word is found
+    $grep -B 5 -i rose sonnets.txt # also shows next five lines before the rose word is found

  ## Find :- usefull for finding files